Raikia/UhOh365/README.md

                             Number of threads to run with.
 Default is 20 -o OUTPUT, --output OUTPUT
                             Output file for valid emails only
+      -n, --nossl           Turn off SSL verification.
+This can increase speed if needed
+      -p PROXY, --proxy PROXY
+                            Specify a proxy to run this through (eg: 'http://127.0.0.1:8080')

 ## Explanation
 This is actually a very easy thing to do.
 It turns out the `/autodiscover/autodiscover.json/v1.0/{EMAIL}?Protocol=Autodiscoverv1` API endpoint returns different status codes for if an email exists in o365 or not.
 200 status code means it exists, a 302 means it doesn't exist.